Bridouz/hugo-theme-huginn/README.md

     - Related Content
     - Rss feeds (tweaked layout to allow full-text rendering)
   - Code Highlighting powered by Pygments (might need to install python's pygments package on your computer)
-  - Javascript lightbox powered by Featherlight
+  - Javascript lightbox powered by [baguetteBox.js](https://github.com/feimosi/baguetteBox.js)
     - A `lightbox` shortcode for simple one-image display (activated in frontmatter with `lightbox = True`)
     - A `gallery` shortcode to display all images in a directory(activated in frontmatter with `gallery = True`)
   - Displaying a link and the name of a song you were listening at while writing a post (activated in frontmatter with `song: [title](link)`)